imshuffling/just-another-todo-app/README.md

-# Getting Started with Create React App
+# Todo App built in Create React App, Tailwind.css.
+Using Localstorage

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).